Our Faculty and Staff

 Hellie Schussler is the Founder and Executive Director of Ashland Regional Ballet.
 She was raised in McConnelsville, a small town in southern Ohio where she received her earliest training.
 When her family moved to Ashland, Ohio she continued to study dance in Mansfield with Ethyl Battin and Shirley Weddell.
 Schussler later studied at the School of the Cleveland Ballet, Lou Conte's Studio in Chicago (home of Hubbard Street Dance Company), Gus Giordano's Jazz Dance Chicago, and with the ballet faculty at Butler University.
 She was company member of Dance Kaleidoscope, a professional modern dance company based in Indianapolis.

-At the heart of her choreography is the desire to create works suitable for developing the talents of her students.
-Her proudest accomplishment is the success of her students.
-Dancers she has trained have earned positions in professional dance companies of note, including American Ballet Theatre, Atlanta Ballet, Ballet Arizona, Ballet Magnificat, Ballet Met, Charleston Ballet Theatre, Company Stefanie Batten Bland, Gus Giordano Jazz Dance Chicago, Hartford Ballet, Milwaukee Ballet, Ohio Dance Theatre, Pacific Northwest Ballet, and Verb Ballets as well as Sesame Street Live, and Broadway shows.
+At the heart of her choreography was the desire to create works suitable for developing the talents of her students.
+Dancers she trained have earned positions in professional dance companies of note, including American Ballet Theatre, Atlanta Ballet, Ballet Arizona, Ballet Magnificat, Ballet Met, Charleston Ballet Theatre, Company Stefanie Batten Bland, Gus Giordano Jazz Dance Chicago, Hartford Ballet, Milwaukee Ballet, Ohio Dance Theatre, Pacific Northwest Ballet, and Verb Ballets as well as Sesame Street Live, and Broadway shows.
 Others have furthered their education in the dance departments of colleges and universities, often receiving scholarships.
 Still others have achieved much success in dance related careers involving choreography, education and administration.

 Faculty

-Sydney Box
+Sydney Watson

 Faculty